adfinis/virtesk/doc/amoothei-infrastructure-server.rst

 This feature could be engineered, but so far there hasn't been any need for it.

-Setting up dhcp service
+Setting up DHCP service
 ~~~~~~~~~~~~~~~~~~~~~~~

-| We assume that there is already an existing dhcp service, so there is
+| We assume that there is already an existing DHCP service, so there is
   no
 | need to install a new one.

-| Configure your existing dhcp server to allow PXE boot from our
+| Configure your existing DHCP server to allow PXE boot from our
   infrastructure
 | server.
 Instructions for that can be found in the `RHEL7 Installation
   Guide, Chapter 21, Preparing for a Network